 A Property Management System (PMS) provides a center for managing a hotel/motel hospitality business.
-It may also be referred to as a Front of House (FOH) system, and can interface with a front desk system to provide reservation control, centralized accounting and billing, and call logging.
+It may also be referred to as a Front of House (FOH) system and can interface with a front desk system to provide reservation control, centralized accounting and billing, and call logging.

-The PMS can interface with MiVoice Business to provide a seamless enabling of guest room telephone services based on the status of the room.
+The PMS can interface with MiVoice Business to seamlessly enable guest room telephone services based on the room's status.